jonathan-vella/SAIF/docs/hackathon/student-guide/Challenge-03.md

 4. **Document Your Design**
    - Submit a photo or screenshot of your diagram, plus a table or list of justifications for each control.
+   - For each control: Purpose, Current Gap it addresses, Future Need (desired outcome), Business Priority (if applicable), Reference.
    - Reference best practices and documentation.

 ## Success Criteria